 A parent should fight for custody when it is in the child’s best interest that they do so.
 A parent’s selfish needs or desires to hurt the other spouse should not be a factor, nor should a parent’s desires to collect child support.
-Keep in mind that fighting for custody can often be expensive, time consuming and may even be harmful to the child emotionally.
+Keep in mind that fighting for custody can often be expensive, time consuming, and may even be harmful to the child emotionally.
 If you do fight for custody, it is best to hire a child custody lawyer to help you through the process.

-A child who is 12 years or older can execute an affidavit stating who he or she wants to be his or her managing conservator.
+A child who is 12 years or older can execute an affidavit through a child custody lawyer stating who he or she wants to be his or her managing conservator.
 The purpose of this affidavit is to inform the judge of the child’s election and is not binding on the judge.
 Additionally, a child older than 12 may be allowed to speak with the judge about his or her preferences regarding living arrangements going forward.

-One of the experienced Houston custody lawyers at Ramos Law Group, PLLC can help you decide whether to file sole custody or joint custody.
+One of the experienced child custody lawyer at Ramos Law Group can help you decide whether to file sole custody or joint custody.
 Texas law presumes that all parents will be granted the title of joint managing conservators.
 The presumption may not apply when issues such as drug abuse, alcohol abuse, or domestic violence affect the children.
 In those instances, one parent may be named the sole managing conservator and the other parent will be named the possessory conservator.